tugu23/warehouse-web/README.md

 ## 📞 Support

-For support, email support@warehouse.com or open an issue in the repository.
+For support, email support@oasis.mn or open an issue in the repository.

 ---

-**Built with ❤️ using React, TypeScript, and Material-UI**
+**Built with ❤️ by Oasis Team using React, TypeScript, and Material-UI**